 A range of support packages has been announced by the Chancellor to support people, public services and businesses through the period of disruption caused by COVID-19.
-The full list of support available and details of how to access the funding for businesses can be viewed on this page.
+The full list of financial support available and details of how to access the funding for businesses can be viewed on this page.

-Businesses will be able access government support from 23 March to keep operating in the face of the global economic emergency.
+Businesses will be able to access government support from 23 March to keep operating in the face of the global economic emergency.
 Further details are available on this page.